rjmacarthy/universal-typescript-redux-react-starter/README.md

-# A Universal React, Redux and Typescript Seed
+# A Universal React, Redux and Typescript Starter

-A universal React, Redux and Typescript seed application.
+A universal React, Redux and Typescript starter application.

 Built by rjmacarthy: https://www.cryptogrind.com